California Background Check

 California Background Check Laws

-- An arrest that did not result in a conviction, unless the employer is required by law to obtain such information;
+- An arrest that did not end in a conviction unless obtaining such information is mandated by law;

-- Make a reasonable effort to ensure that the information in consumer report is accurate.
+- Make a reasonable effort to guarantee the accuracy of the data in the consumer report.

 California Background Check For Employment